webgrafia/cheshire-cat-sdk-laravel/README.md

 Use the `CheshireCat` Facade or the `CheshireCat` class directly.

-### Connessione WebSocket
+### WebSocket Connection

-L'SDK supporta connessioni WebSocket per comunicazioni in tempo reale con il server Cheshire Cat AI.
+The SDK supports WebSocket connections for real-time communication with the Cheshire Cat AI server.

 ### Examples